rosalierazonable/CMSC170_MP1/README.md

 ## Heurestic Value

-The Heurestic value used in this problem is the total of the Manhattan Distance and Hamming value
+The Heurestic value used in this problem is the total of the Manhattan Distance

 ## Data Structure/s